Dennis Schroder Intending to Start for Lakers

 Shroder averaged 18.9 points and four assists per game in the sixth man role last season, and was a key acquisition for a re-loaded Lakers roster that looks to be a championship favorite again this upcoming season.

 Schroder is in the final year of his contract and plans to just focus on this season instead of his long-term future.
+Secure your long term future and find financial advisors to manage your money and invest in your future.

 “End of the day, I just try to focus on this year,” Shroder said.
 “But if it’s a fair deal and everything goes right, then, of course, I think long term.
 But I just try to lock in now for this season, take it day by day and let’s see if we come to an agreement on that.”